top of page

 The Numbers

 The following numbers represent the book value + dividend.
 In my previous format, this was referred to as the equity growth rate.
 It was the most significant of the four growth rates I used in my analyses, which is why I will continue to use it in the future.
 As you are accustomed to seeing numbers in percentage form, I have decided to provide both the actual numbers and the year-over-year percentage growth.
-HEICO is a textbook example of how you would like to see the numbers.
-Numbers have been increasing every year over the past decade, and only a few companies have been able to achieve such strong results.
+HEICO is a textbook example of how a company's financials should look.
+The numbers have been consistently increasing every year over the past decade, a feat that only a select few companies have achieved.
+What is particularly noteworthy is that HEICO has managed to grow its equity by more than 10% year over year every single year for the past decade - a truly impressive accomplishment.

 Finally, we will analyze the free cash flow.
 Free cash flow, in short, refers to the cash that a company generates after covering its operating expenses and capital expenditures.
-I use levered free cash flow margin because I believe that margins offer a better understanding of the numbers.
+I use levered free cash flow margin because I believe that margins provide a better understanding of the numbers.
 Free cash flow yield refers to the amount of free cash flow per share that a company is expected to generate in relation to its market value per share.
-It is unsurprising to note that HEICO has consistently generated positive free cash flow every year for the past decade.
-It is also encouraging to see that HEICO has consistently increased its free cash flow in most years compared to the previous year.
-The acquisition of Wencor affected free cash flow in fiscal 2023, which is why there has been a decrease.
-The levered free cash flow margin has consistently been high, but it decreased in 2023 due to the acquisition.
-The free cash flow margin suggests that the company is currently overvalued, but we will revisit this later in the analysis.
+It is not surprising that HEICO has consistently delivered positive free cash flow every year for the past decade.
+Over this period, there have been only two years where free cash flow decreased compared to the prior year, one of which was fiscal year 2023, impacted by the acquisition of Wencor.
+Encouragingly, HEICO achieved its highest free cash flow ever in fiscal year 2024.
+However, the levered free cash flow margin is currently below its ten-year average and, excluding fiscal year 2023, is at its lowest level since 2015.
+Despite this, management’s optimistic outlook for future periods highlights confidence in driving improvement through operational efficiencies, cost management, and ongoing revenue growth.
+This provides reason to believe that the levered free cash flow margin will soon return to historical levels.
+Additionally, the free cash flow yield is below its ten-year average and has been at its lowest point over the past three years, which suggests that the shares are trading at a premium valuation.
+However, this is a point we will revisit later in the analysis.

 Debt

 Another important aspect to consider is the level of debt.
-It is crucial to determine if a business has manageable debt that can be repaid within a three-year period.
-We calculate this by dividing the total long-term debt by earnings.
-After analyzing the financials of HEICO, I found that the company has 6,16 years of earnings in debt.
-It is much higher than I would like to see, but the elevated debt is a result of the acquisition of Wencor.
-Typically, HEICO has less than 3 years of earnings in debt, and the management has been very vocal about prioritizing debt reduction.
-Given that there is an explanation for the debt and the prospect of management paying it off, I am not concerned about the high level of debt.
+It is crucial to determine whether a business has manageable debt that can be repaid within a three-year period.
+This is calculated by dividing the total long-term debt by earnings.
+After analyzing HEICO’s financials, I found that the company has 4,33 years of earnings in debt.
+While this is higher than I would prefer, the elevated debt is primarily due to the acquisition of Wencor.
+Typically, HEICO has maintained less than three years of earnings in debt, and management has already taken steps to prioritize debt repayment over the past year, successfully reducing the level of debt.
+Given the clear explanation for the temporary increase and management's demonstrated focus on reducing it, I am not overly concerned about the current debt level.

 Risks